 Our solar cell manufacturing process starts with the ultrasonic cleaning process to remove oil and surface particles from silicon wafers, after which the silicon wafers undergo a chemical cleaning and texturing etching process to remove impurities and create a suede-like structure on the wafer surface, which reduces the reflection of sunlight and increases the absorption of solar energy of solar cells.
 Through a diffusion process, we then introduce certain impurities into the silicon wafers to form an electrical field within the solar cell.
-We achieve the electrical isolation between the front and back surfaces of the silicon wafer to enhance its absorption of sunlight through a process called "plasma-enhanced chemical vapor deposition", or PECVD.
+We achieve the electrical isolation between the front and back surfaces of the silicon wafer by edge isolation, or removing a very thin layer of silicon around the edge.
+We then apply an anti-reflection coating to the front surface of the silicon wafer to enhance its absorption of sunlight through a process called "plasma-enhanced chemical vapor deposition", or PECVD.
 We screen-print negative and positive metal contacts, or electrodes, on the front and back surfaces of the solar cell, respectively, with the front contact in a grid pattern to collect the electrical current.
 Silicon and metal electrodes are then fused through an electrode firing process in a conveyor belt furnace at a high temperature.
 After the electrode firing process, solar cells are tested, sorted and packaged.